Skip Away: Stud record

-During his 12 years at stud, Skip Away sired 489 foals and from the nine crops of racing age, he had 21 stakes winners, who earned $19,424,552 His more notable offspring include Skipshot (Swaps Stakes), Skip Code (Grey Stakes), and Sister Swank (Valley View Stakes).
+During his 12 years at stud, Skip Away sired 489 foals.
+From nine crops of racing age, he had 21 stakes winners, who earned $19,424,552 His more notable offspring include Skipshot (Swaps Stakes), Skip Code (Grey Stakes), and Sister Swank (Valley View Stakes).

-At age seventeen, Skip Away died of an apparent heart attack in his paddock on May 14, 2010 at Hopewell Farm in Midway, Kentucky.
-Skip Away is interred at Old Friends Farm in Georgetown, Kentucky.
+At age seventeen, Skip Away died of an apparent heart attack in his paddock on May 14, 2010, at Hopewell Farm in Midway, Kentucky.
+He is interred at Old Friends Farm in Georgetown, Kentucky.

 Honors

 Skip Away was inducted into National Museum of Racing and Hall of Fame in 2004.
-In the Blood-Horse magazine ranking of the top 100 U.S. Thoroughbred champions of the 20th Century, Skip Away was ranked No.32.
+In the Blood-Horse magazine ranking of the top 100 U.S. Thoroughbred champions of the 20th Century, he was ranked No.32.

 In 2001, Gulfstream Park Racetrack in Hallandale Beach, Florida honored Skip Away by renaming its Broward Handicap the Skip Away Handicap.